paul-canals/toolbox/docs/md/m_utl_create_zip.md

 ### Description
 This program copies all files from a given directory including sub directories preserving the directory structure or it copies a single selected file defined by the INDIR into a ZIP archive.
 The macro uses the ODS package function or a fileref to create the archive.
 The ODS package archiving is restricted to a single source file size maximum of 4GB.
 This means that if a file has an uncompressed size larger than 4 GB, an error is returned.
 The ZIP fileref function comes without this restriction and is available since SAS 9.4.
 However when archiving a large number of files the ZIP fileref function can be much slower than with using ODS package ZIP archiving function.
 Therefore the program has a third and default runmode that combines both ODS archiving and ZIP fileref to overcome both the ODS 4GB restriction and the ZIP fileref problem.
 The macro program also checks for locked files, which are excluded gracefully from the archiving routine.

+ When archiving single files into a ZIP archive, it is best to use the FILEREF runmode.
+When used in combination with a given ZIPNAME, it is possible to add files into a given ZIP archive.

+ The finfo option for Zip archive members is based on the blog article "Using FILENAME ZIP and FINFO to list the details in your ZIP files" by Chris Hemedinger (chris.hemedinger@sas.com).

 ##### *Note:*
 *This program is able to work in system environments where x-command or unix pipes are not allowed or cannot be used.*